nilssab/gitlabDropletCtrl/README.md

     `cp ./gitlab/data/backups/<backup file> .`\
     `scp <backup-file> <backup server>:</path>`\
     `scp config.tar.gz <backup server>:</path>`
-  - If you are removing the droplet
+  - If you are also removing the droplet _#please make sure your backups have been successfully transferred_\
     `./githubDown`\
     exit ssh\
     `ruby ./deleteDigitalOcean`